 There are a number of different types of GCBRs.
 At the broadest level, we distinguish between two types of pandemics: one is posed by naturally occurring pathogens; the other is posed by human-engineered pathogens.
 Engineered pathogens can be further distinguished as being either accidentally or intentionally released.

-The likelihood and potential for harm of these different kinds of pathogens vary, so we analysed the pandemics they may respectively cause below.
+The likelihood and potential for harm of these different kinds of pathogens vary, so we analyse the pandemics they may each cause below.

-Natural pandemics pose a small but significant risk of killing a sizable fraction of the world's population, but a much smaller --- a hundred times as small --- risk of killing everyone alive.
+Natural pandemics pose a small but significant risk of killing a sizable fraction of the world's population, but a much smaller — 100 times as small — risk of killing everyone alive.

-In an informal survey of participants at a 2008 conference about global catastrophic risks, the median respondent estimated that by 2100, a natural pandemic had a 60% chance of killing at least one million people, a 5% chance of killing at least one billion people, and a 0.05% chance of causing human extinction:
+In an informal survey of participants at a 2008 conference about global catastrophic risks, the median respondent estimated that by 2100, a natural pandemic had a 60% chance of killing at least 1 million people, a 5% chance of killing at least 1 billion people, and a 0.05% chance of causing human extinction.